truenas/documentation/content/CORE/Solutions/Integrations/VMware/TrueNASvCenterPlugin/Snapshot.md

 Schedules are synchronized between vCenter and the individual TrueNAS web interface.

 {{< hint info >}}
-When scheduling periodic snapshots the times and dates are NAS specific.
+When scheduling periodic snapshots, the chosen **dates and times are specific to the NAS system time**.
+The vCenter server could have different time zone settings; these have no bearing on the periodic snapshot schedule.
 {{< /hint >}}

 Click *+* to begin creating a new snapshot schedule.